There are many reasons people take sponge baths instead of taking full baths or showers…

 - Do not wet your skin before soaping up, you will struggle to get rid of all the soap as it will lather on your skin.

 - Wet wipes are great if you are hiking, they will serve multiple purposes.
 They may add a little weight to your pack, but they are always worth having.

-- Wet wipes are perfect for washing genitals and buttocks.
+- Wet wipes are perfect for washing the belly button, genitals, and buttocks.

 - Use a drop or two of shampoo in your soap basin instead of soap.

 - Leave the shampoo in your hair for 5 minutes to make rinsing easier.
 Less foam = easy to rinse!